Algoinde/Audio/README.md

 > [!NOTE]
 > In Playback, it will be called `Voicemeeter Input`.
 Why?
 From the point of view of Voicemeeter, that is indeed input.
 For other applications though, it sits at their output and it is an *output device*.
 >
 > Same goes for Recording tab, where it will be called `Voicemeeter Output`.
 Voicemeeter will be the *audio source* in this case, and that device is "output of Voicemeeter".
-But from the point of view of other programs, it will be an input device, because they can listen to it.
+But from the point of view of other programs, it will be an *input device*, because they can listen to it.
+>
+> It's a bit confusing, but hopefully you get what I mean by "point of view".

 [ ... ]
 Player setup